t-clark04/Clark-Data-Science-Portfolio/TidyData-Project/README.md

 - [References](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project#references-)

 ## Getting Started ✅
 To run the Jupyter notebook yourself, you first need to download the "TidyData-Project" folder from my data science portfolio repository.
 To do that, first go to [this link](https://download-directory.github.io/).
-This will open up a page that looks like this:
+It will open up a page that looks like this:

 ![Getting Started 1](data/Getting_Started_1.png)